suvarnrk/waph-suvarnrk/labs/lab2/README.md

 				<div id="response"></div>
 	</script>
 ```
-The response for the Ajax call was analyezed in the inspect view.
-The request method was GET and the status code is 200OK and the input data was passed within the URL.
+We examined the Ajax call response in the inspect view, observing that the request method was GET, the status code indicated a successful 200 OK, and the input data was transmitted within the URL.

 ![Making an Ajax get call and inspecting respponse](images/ajax-1.png)